LasseHave/simple_soundboard/README.md

 Due to koda the sound folder is not very packed.
 But some ideas to create a nice board could be:
  - h for hallelujah: https://www.youtube.com/watch?v=nsBByTiKfyY, when the problem you have been trying to solve for 2 days is suddenly gone :-)
  - b for ba dum tss: https://www.youtube.com/watch?v=6zXDo4dL7SU, when someone is telling a "perfect bad" joke.

+ How you get the youtube sounds is completely up to you.
+You can use other sources as well.
+Pygame should include most audio formats.